fastmcp-me/kv-extractor-mcp-server/README.md

     - *Note: Due to TOML specifications, arrays of objects (dicts) or deeply nested structures cannot be directly represented.
 See "Note on TOML Output Limitations" below for details.*

 **Note:**
-- Supported languages: Japanese, English, and Chinese (Simplified/Traditional).
+- Supported languages: Japanese, English, and Chinese (Simplified: zh-cn / Traditional: zh-tw).
 - Extraction relies on pydantic-ai and LLMs.
 Perfect extraction is not guaranteed.
 - Longer input sentences will take more time to process.
 Please be patient.
 - On first launch, the server will download spaCy models, so the process will take longer initially.